sumit-kumar100/DJ-Store/readme.md

 - **Shopping Cart**: Allows users to add products to their shopping cart and view/edit the cart contents.
   ![Shopping Cart](https://dummyurl.com/cart.png)

-- **Checkout**: Enables users to complete their purchases securely using the Razorpay payment gateway integration.
+- **Checkout**: Enables users to complete their purchases securely using the Instamojo payment gateway integration.
   ![Checkout](https://dummyurl.com/checkout.png)

 - **Order Tracking**: Provides functionality for customers to track their orders and view their order history.